keesey/jsen/README.md

 		'my-array-id': ['js:Array', 1, 2]
 	});

-You may also retrieve the values or expressions of a namespace all at once:
+You may also evaluate every identifier in a namespace at once:

 	jsen.eval('urn:my-namespace'); // { 'my-id': 10, 'my-array-id': [1, 2]}
-	jsen.expr('urn:my-namespace'); // { 'my-id': 10, 'my-array-id': ['http://ecma-international.org/ecma-262/5.1:Array', 1, 2]}

 Note that the namespace reference is expanded into a URI when the expression is retrieved.

-A set of namespaces may be declared, evaluated, or expressed all at once:
+A set of namespaces may be declared or evaluated all at once:

 	jsen.decl({
 		'urn:my-namespace': {